DiscoverWhen It Was Cool Wrestling (DragonKingKarl)

 Description

-For all shows visit our Patreon page - https://www.patreon.com/wiwcool Pro wrestling history.
+For all shows including our archived content visit our Patreon page - https://www.patreon.com/wiwcool Pro wrestling history.
 WWE, WCW, NWA, AEW, NXT, NJPW, TNA, Impact, ROH, AWA, ECW, and the pioneer era of pro wrestling.
 Karl Stern (DragonKingKarl) is a pro wrestling historian who has produced the DragonKingKarl Classic Wrestling Audio Show for over 15 years at Wrestling Observer.
 This is the free version of some of the pro wrestling podcasts we produce at When It Was Cool.
 There is much more available to Patreon supporters and there are over 2500 shows available for subscribers.
 Enjoy these free shows for a deep dive into pro wrestling history and we hope if you enjoy these shows you will become a Patreon supporter and gain access to many others.
 Ric Flair, Hulk Hogan, Steve Austin, Frank Gotch, William Muldoon, Lou Thesz, Bruno Sammartino, Strangler Lewis, Farmer Burns, Bob Armstrong, Ron Fuller, Jerry Lawler, The Rock, Chris Jericho, Andre the Giant, Dusty Rhodes, and hundreds more are discussed.

-308 Episodes
+223 Episodes

 Reverse

-On hour 80 of my 1000 Hours podcast series covering the pioneer era of pro wrestling, we continue in my latest book DragonKingKarl's Pioneer Era Pro Wrestling Omnibus further into the 1880s.
-For years now, Collar and Elbow had been the dominate style until the more flashy Greco-Roman style passed it in popularity.
-Now, there is a new rougher and more dangerous style on the field: Catch-as-Catch-Can!
+My 1000 Hours podcast series is taken from my latest book DragonKingKarl's Pioneer Era Pro Wrestling Omnibus and covers the pre-1900 era of pro wrestling.
+In this episode, William Muldoon, Clarence Whistler, and Donald Dinnie are in a feud.
+Worked or shoot?
+There is evidence of both.
+Clarence Whistler gets injured yet again.
+Donald Dinnie goes to jail for putting on a worked pro wrestling match.
+Meanwhile, an old name from the past creeps back into the story...
+Col. James H. McLaughlin is plotting his return.
 YOU CONTROL THIS SERIES!
 It will only run as long as it is supported.
-In order to get another hour of 1000 hours we need a new Patreon supporter at any level or a cash donation via the front page of WhenItWasCool.com to either PayPal or CashApp (Please put “1000” in the note).
+In order to get another hour of 1000 hours we need a new Patreon supporter at any level or a cash donation via the front page of WhenItWasCool.com to either PayPal or CashApp (Please put "1000" in the note).
 As soon as it is received, I will produce a new hour.
-Presently, we are funded up to hour 100.
+Presently, we are funded up to hour 104.

 1000 Hours is my series on the pioneer era of pro wrestling history and is taken from my latest book DragonKingKarl's Pioneer Era Pro Wrestling Omnibus available from Amazon.
 On this episode, hour 79, we take a look back at the very successful exhibition tour put on by World Greco-Roman champion William Muldoon along with his troupe of wrestlers including Clarence Whistler.
 Clarence, however, kept beating up poor Andre Christol and finally William Muldoon had to step in which led to a public brawl between the two.
 YOU CONTROL THIS SERIES!
 It will only run as long as it is supported.
 In order to get another hour of 1000 hours we need a new Patreon supporter at any level or a cash donation via the front page of WhenItWasCool.com to either PayPal or CashApp (Please put "1000" in the note).
 As soon as it is received, I will produce a new hour.
 Presently, we are funded up to hour 100